 A mortgage modification is an option which allows a homeowner to renegotiate their mortgage.
 It allows a person or family to catch up on any arrearages or reduce your interest rate.
 Oftentimes, during successful mortgage modification, you are able to reduce your overall monthly mortgage payment or reduce the interest rate on your mortgage.
 We know that this can be a stressful and time-consuming process, so it’s important to have an experienced team walk you through the mortgage modification process.

 2. Chapter 13 bankruptcy

-Chapter 13 bankruptcy allows you to stop foreclosure immediately.
+Filing for chapter 13 bankruptcy will allow you to stop foreclosure immediately.
 It also allows you to force the bank to allow you to begin making your regular monthly mortgage payments.
 You’ll have a 36 to 60 month time frame to repay any arrearages that have accrued on your mortgage.
-The mortgage companies must accept this arrangement.
+The mortgage company must accept this arrangement.

 3. Refinance or get a special forbearance granted on your mortgage

 If you refinance your mortgage loan, you’ll have the entire new mortgage to allow you to continue to make payments.
 A forbearance is when a mortgage company allows you to temporarily suspend your mortgage payments for a specified period of time or pay your mortgage at a lower rate.
 These deferred payments will then be added to the end of your mortgage, allowing you to bring your mortgage current again.

 It is important if you’ve fallen behind on your mortgage payments, you act quickly; every day you remain delinquent.
 The mortgage company continues to add fees, costs, and other expenses to your loan.
 Remaining delinquent on your loan will start to lower your credit score.